The Battle Against Senior Loneliness: 5 Ways to Make New Habits That Keep You Engaged

 The Solution Depends on the Situation

 Luckily there are many ways to change your habits so you can combat the situation.
-According to a study published in the PLOS Medicine journal people with social relationships are not only happier but live more than 50 percent longer that the rest of us!
+According to a study published in the PLOS Medicine journal in 2010, people with social relationships are not only happier but live more than 50 percent longer than the rest of us!

 This alone is a great reason to change some habits!
 One thing is for certain, they all take a level of motivation, strength, and willingness to break old habits and establish new ones.